 Prior to this offering, there has been no public market for our units, Class A ordinary shares or warrants.
-We intend to apply to list our units on The Nasdaq Stock Market LLC ("Nasdaq") under the symbol "WALDU" on or promptly after the date of this prospectus.
-We cannot guarantee that our securities will be approved for listing on Nasdaq.
-The Class A ordinary shares and warrants constituting the units will begin separate trading on the 52" day following the date of this prospectus (or, if such date is not a business day, the following business day) unless Credit Suisse Securities (USA) LLC and J.P.
+We have been approved to list our units on The Nasdaq Stock Market LLC ("Nasdaq") under the symbol "WALDU" on or promptly after the date of this prospectus.
+The Class A ordinary shares and warrants constituting the units will begin separate trading on the 52nd day following the date of this prospectus (or, if such date is not a business day, the following business day) unless Credit Suisse Securities (USA) LLC and J.P.
 Morgan Securities LLC inform us of their decision to allow earlier separate trading, subject to our filing a Current Report on Form 8-K with the Securities and Exchange Commission (the "SEC") containing an audited balance sheet of the company reflecting our receipt of the gross proceeds of this offering and issuing a press release announcing when such separate trading will begin.
 Once the securities constituting the units begin separate trading, we expect that the Class A ordinary shares and warrants will be listed on Nasdaq under the symbols "WALD" and "WALDW," respectively.